gzssince1990/GePaintApp/README.md

 # GePaintApp
-Kids Tale application for mobile computing class Welcome to help me improve this!
+Kids Tale application for mobile computing class <br>
+Welcome to help me improve this!